 With campaigns such as #SaveOurVenues, and Own Our Venues, we need to encourage, enable & inspire collaboration, communication & community, provide relevant education and empower artists, creatives & performers in all fields as well as those in associated roles to continue to be active and to make money doing what they love.

-The Covid pandemic through 2020-22, the cost of living crisis in the UK in 2022 + Brexit have lead to many more people in the UK experiencing economic, social & mental health challenges.
+Brexit, Covid, the cost of living crisis in the UK in 2022-23 have lead to many more people in the UK experiencing economic, social & mental health challenges.
 Artists, creatives & performers, like everyone else, need to be able to pay rents / mortgages, buy enough food to feed themselves & their families and maintain their wellbeing.

 Cheeky Fest supports creative / performing artists; the Cheeky Foundation will provide funding to keep artists, creatives & performers alive & venues open through the pandemic and post-Covid.
 A number of groups and platforms / businesses are enabling, curating & promoting online / livestream events.

 Artists have long struggled to access to affordable arts education / funding and suitable performance opportunities to keep them going; through social entrepreneurship, we can change that.
 In the future, Cheeky Space will be the physical home of all things Cheeky.

 Join a human-focused social enterprise, apply your skills & develop your experience in the arts, business / startups, education, events/festivals, funding, digital marketing / social media, social enterprise, non-profits or legal, Please email email@example.com and tell me about you.